Chigeru/CanvasSystem/README.md

 Server consists of express connected to a local mongodb database

 ### `nodemon run`
-Runs the server with nodemon for development envioment The server runs at localhost:1234 and api's runs from localhost:1234/api
+Runs the server with nodemon for development envioment.\
+The server runs at localhost:1234 and api's runs from localhost:1234/api

 ## Client